Is Colombia Safe to Travel Right Now? How to Travel Safely in Colombia!

-If you are thrilled about your upcoming trip to Colombia but cannot help but wonder “Is Colombia safe to travel?”
+If you are thrilled about your upcoming trip to Colombia but cannot help but wonder, “Is Colombia safe to travel?”
 Then, you have landed in the right place.

-Is Colombia Safe To Travel In 2022?
+Is Colombia Safe to Travel to right now?

 Like any country in any part of the world, Colombia does still have its issues but it is not at all like it used to be.

-That is why it is important to keep a close eye on your things and not to wear a bag on your back in crowded areas or on public transportation (it’s too easy for them to get into your bag pockets while it is on your back).
+That is why it is crucial to keep a close eye on your things and not to wear a bag on your back in crowded areas or on public transportation (it’s too easy for them to get into your bag pockets while it is on your back).

 Is It Safe To Travel To Colombia For A Female Solo Traveler?